AWegnerGitHub/awegnergithub.github.io-content/2010_12_28_a-special-kind-of-troll.md

 ### A little more background

 The member that was "helping" had recently been approached by the admin team in an effort to clarify some questions about their age.
-One of the admins had been presented evidence that the user was under the age of 16, which we all know if the minimum age to be a Vipers member.
+One of the admins had been presented evidence that the user was under the age of 16, which we all know is the minimum age to be a Vipers member.

 The user took this as a threat that we were going to remove them from the community entirely via bans on the servers and forums.
 They posted a rant on their "sub-community".
-To mean this seems much more like a place where people that didn't like our rules go to complain about us in an unproductive manner.
+To me this seems much more like a place where people that didn't like our rules go to complain about us in an unproductive manner.
 I'm still not sure why they set up this community in the first place, because they have always expressed a very keen interest in Vipers.